 You may also find yourself in what seems to be a localized baby boom, with relatives and friends pregnant and giving birth all around you.
 Invitations to baby showers, christenings, namings, and brises tie you in an anxious knot.
 Even the holidays are a challenge.
 Christmas and Passover, for example, can be very child-oriented and hard to endure, let alone enjoy, for the couple longing to be parents.

-We can help you with strategies for getting through these times, and simply listen to you as you express your point of view in a safe place.
+The experts at CT Fertility can help you with strategies for getting through these times, and simply listen to you as you express your point of view in a safe place.

 Helping You Make Informed Decisions